f5devcentral/f5-agility-labs-waf/docs/class3/module2/lab1/lab1.rst

 |

-8. Click **Accept Suggestion** and then browse back to **Security > Application Security > Policy Building > Learning and Blocking Settings > HTTP Protocol Compliance failed** and notice that by accepting the learning suggestion ASM has now enabled the protection but it is still in learning mode so **uncheck** that manually.
+8. Click **Accept Suggestion** and then browse back to **Security > Application Security > Policy Building > Learning and Blocking Settings > HTTP Protocol Compliance failed** and notice that by accepting the learning suggestion ASM has now enabled the  but it is still in learning mode so **uncheck** that manually.

 .. image:: images/module2Lab1Excercise3-image5.png
     :width: 600 px